Terms and Conditions

 As a membership organisation we will typically collect and use this information for the following purposes:

-We do not collect any special categories of personal data such as:
+We do not collect any special categories of personal data on individuals such as:

 The United Kingdom Spine Societies Board (UKSSB) Executive Assistant provides administrative support for BASS and processes members data such as Names and Email addresses in line with legitimate interest such as the mailing of newsletters, therefore the UKSSB Executive Assistant is a Data Processor for the membership body.